dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 ## <span id="auth0-client-api"></span>Auth0 Client and API

 You'll need an [Auth0](https://auth0.com) account to manage authentication.
 You can <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free account here</a>.

+![Auth0 centralized login screen](https://cdn.auth0.com/blog/resources/auth0-centralized-login.jpg)

 Next, set up an Auth0 client app and API so Auth0 can interface with the Angular app and Node API.

-![Auth0 centralized login screen](https://cdn.auth0.com/blog/resources/auth0-centralized-login.jpg)

 ### Set Up an Auth0 Client

-1. Go to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click the "[create a new client](https://manage.auth0.com/#/clients/create)" button.
+1. Go to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click the "[Create a New Client](https://manage.auth0.com/#/clients/create)" button.
 2. Name your new app (something like `angular-firebase`) and select "Single Page Web Applications".
 3. In the **Settings** for your new Auth0 client app, add `http://localhost:4200/callback` to the **Allowed Callback URLs**.
 4. Enable the toggle for **Use Auth0 instead of the IdP to do Single Sign On**.
 5. At the bottom of the **Settings** section, click "Show Advanced Settings".
 Choose the **OAuth** tab and verify that the **JsonWebToken Signature Algorithm** is set to `RS256`.
 6. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
 You can then enable them for your app in the **Client** options under the **Connections** tab.
-The example shown in the screenshot above utilizes username/password database, Facebook, Google, and Twitter.
-For production, make sure you set up your own social keys and do not leave social connections set to use Auth0 dev keys.
+The example shown in the screenshot above uses username/password database, Facebook, Google, and Twitter.

+> **Note:** For production, make sure you set up your own social keys and do not leave social connections set to use Auth0 dev keys.

 ### Set Up an Auth0 API

 1. Go to [**APIs**](https://manage.auth0.com/#/apis) in your Auth0 dashboard and click on the "Create API" button.
 Enter a name for the API, such as `Firebase Dogs API`.
 Set the **Identifier** to your API endpoint URL.
-In this example, this is `http://localhost:1337/`.
+In this tutorial, our API identifier is `http://localhost:1337/`.
 The **Signing Algorithm** should be `RS256`.
 2. You can consult the Node.js example under the **Quick Start** tab in your new API's settings.
-In the next steps, we'll implement our Node API in this fashion, using [Express](https://expressjs.com/), [express-jwt](https://github.com/auth0/express-jwt), and [jwks-rsa](https://github.com/auth0/node-jwks-rsa).
+In the next steps, we'll implement our Node API in this fashion using [Express](https://expressjs.com/), [express-jwt](https://github.com/auth0/express-jwt), and [jwks-rsa](https://github.com/auth0/node-jwks-rsa).

 We're now ready to implement Auth0 authentication on both our Angular client and Node backend API.